Market Internals Take the Pulse of the Stock Market

 Unfortunately, there are no real surefire direct signs that will unequivocally tell you what the market is going to do in the very near future.
 But this isn't to say that you can't get a feeling for coming changes.
 You can get a good idea of upcoming trends by watching the flow of money into and out of the market.

-What Is 'Flow' in the Stock Market?
+What 'Flow' means in the Stock Market

 First, it helps to understand some terms and what they mean.
 Money flow in the stock market is either negative or positive in any given day.
 Technically, it's arrived at by averaging prices then multiplying the average by the daily volume.
 Do the same thing the next day and compare the resulting numbers.
 This will tell you whether the flow for the day was positive or negative.
 Did it go up or down?